The Reason Why I Wish To Talk About Bad BaZi Charts

-I’m going to talk about a very uncomfortable topic today.
-I think it’s important that I address this once in a while, and continue my efforts in educating people who are interested in metaphysics or just starting to explore this field.
-Readers who follow of this blog closely know me as someone who speaks his mind and that I don’t sugar coat things.
-I say it as it is because I really wish to drive a certain point across and really let my readers see things from a different perspective.
+It’s important that I address harsh truths in Chinese metaphysics once in a while and continue my efforts in educating people who are interested in metaphysics and laypeople who are vulnerable to the misconceptions blatant in this field.
+Readers who follow this blog closely know me as someone who speaks his mind, and that I don’t sugar coat things.
+I say it as it is because I really wish to drive a certain point across, and really let my readers see things from a different perspective.

 I repeat: “Our ancestors would not spend centuries developing this field of Chinese metaphysics, just to tell us we can’t do anything to change our lives.”